-Abstentions and broker non-votes will have no effect on the election of directors.
+Abstentions and broker non-votes will have no effect on the election of directors or the advisory vote on the frequency of the advisory approval of our named executive officer compensation.
 For the purpose of determining whether the stockholders have approved other matters, abstentions are treated as shares present or represented and voting, so abstaining has the same effect as a negative vote.
 Shares held by brokers that do not have discretionary authority to vote on a particular matter and that have not received voting instructions from their clients are not counted or deemed to be present or represented for the purpose of determining whether stockholders have approved that matter, but they are counted as present for the purpose of determining the existence of a quorum at the Annual Meeting.
 Please note that banks and brokers that have not received voting instructions from their clients cannot vote on their clients' behalf on "non-routine" proposals.
-The election of directors and the advisory vote on the compensation of our named executive officers are considered to be "non-routine" proposals.
+The election of directors and the advisory votes on the compensation of our named executive officers and the frequency of the advisory approval of our named executive officer compensation are considered to be "non-routine" proposals.